ahmadmasalhags/azurehw/README.md

     * Disk _X2_

 ### On VM
-  * To excute the _blobsHandler.py_ simply run from command line:
+  * To excute the _blobHandler.py_ simply run from command line:
   ```she
   python blobHandler.py
   ```